-This ohn no khao swe recipe for Myanmar’s beloved Burmese chicken coconut noodle soup, the parent of Chiang Mai’s khao soi, is one that Terence has been making since we first became enamoured with the dish in Yangon on our first trip to the country.
+This ohn no khao swe recipe for Myanmar’s beloved Burmese chicken coconut noodle soup, a distant relation to Chiang Mai’s khao soi, is one that Terence has been making since we first became enamoured with the dish in Yangon on our first trip to the country.

 Our ohn no khao swe recipe for Myanmar’s much-loved coconut chicken noodle soup – probably the most popular dish alongside mohinga – combines the best of the many renditions Terence and I sampled on our Myanmar travels, starting with the first ohn no khao swe we savoured at Yangon’s grand old hotel, The Strand.

 Ohn no khao swe – more correctly, ohn no khao swè, but you’ll also see it written as ohn no khauk sway, on no khauk swe, ohn no khau sway, and ohn no khau swe – consists of egg noodles in an aromatic chicken curry soup with a coconut milk base, typically garnished with crunchy fried noodles, boiled eggs, shallots, fried garlic, dried chilli, lime, coriander (cilantro), and sometimes fried chickpea fritters.

 Ohn No Khao Swe Recipe – Burmese Chicken Coconut Noodle Soup Recipe

 Ohn no khao swe is generally considered to be a street food dish, offered by roving vendors and available from markets and roadside stalls, although these days you’ll also see it on menus everywhere from simple family-ran eateries and cafés to hotel all-day-dining restaurants and shopping mall food courts.